pimsmath/onlinecourses2020/content/courses/2022-2023/statistical-machine-learning-for-data-science/index.md

 # Course Abstract
 # abstract : |
 abstract: |
-  Based on a mathematical and statistical theory foundation, the course introduces statistical methods for supervised and unsupervised learning, focusing on hands-on skills with the statistical software, R, and applications to real data.
-The course covers re-sampling methods, regression and classification, tree-based methods, dimension reduction, and clustering.
-It embeds R training through the entire class.
+  The course provides learning opportunities on statistical software, R, with some focus on data management and wrangling, reproducibility, and visualization.
+On top of that, there are basic introductions to Machine Learning such as k-NN, Naive Bayes, regression methods, etc. The focus is on hands-on skills with R and applications to real data.
 # Course Website
 # course_website: